department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

 The `ChangeHearingRequestTypeTask` is completed, and its parent `ScheduleHearingTask` status is automatically set to `assigned`.

-The active `ScheduleHearingTask` will cause the veteran to show up in the schedule veterans queue for the appropriate RO.
+The active `ScheduleHearingTask` will cause the veteran to show up in the schedule veterans queue for the appropriate RO (after the `UpdateCachedAppealAttributesJob` has cached the appeal).

 ### A record of the change is saved